 If you wish to withdraw from the University, you need to notify the Associate Dean of Undergraduate Studies and complete the appropriate forms.
 For purposes of refunding payment for board, the official withdrawal date is the date you leave the residence hall and submit the withdrawal form.
 See the undergraduate catalog for the refund schedule.

-If you intend to withdraw at the end of a semester, obtain a withdrawal form from the Registrar and return it as soon as your plans are definite.
+If you intend to withdraw at the end of a semester, submit a withdrawal form as soon as your plans are definite.

 The University may, upon recommendation of the University professional staff, request a student to withdraw for medical or psychological reasons.